TKosch/emotions-on-the-go/README.md

 The app requires at least Android 5.0 (Lollipop).

-## Citing the Data Set and the Paper
+## Citing the App and the Paper

-Below are the BibTex entries to cite the data set and the paper
+Below are the BibTex entries to cite the app and the paper

 ```
 @misc{kosch:emotions,